 - The Gibraltar-Bat Project - James Shipman, Berks & South Bucks Bat Group

 - Bat Detective: automatically detecting bat echolocation calls in ultrasonic survey data - Rory Gibb, University College London

 - Priorities for Bat Conservation in the South East - Discussion session chaired by Bob Cornes, BCT Trustee

-- Five minute bat group spotlight sessions – scheduled between the main talks in the morning
+- Five minute bat group spotlight sessions will be scheduled between the main talks during the day